gleber/erlfu/README.md

 ## Roadmap ##

-- add wait_for/1 to wait for death of a process
-- make set/2 and exec/2 transparent in regard to wrappers
+- make set/2 and exec/2 transparent in regard to wrappers ??
-- add on_success/1 and on_failure/1
 - add wrappers that pass params to other futures for sharding and authentication
 - add complex composition to
-  - DONE wait for all
-  - DONE wait for any
-  - wait for specific, but gather other values
+-- wait for specific, but gather other values
+-- retry next future if first is slow (i.e. redundant fetching data from replicated database if one of shards is slow)

 ## Compositions ##

-Currently the code supports three basic compositions:
+Currently the code supports few basic compositions:

+1. combine
+2. select
-1. timeout
+3. timeout
-2. retry
+4. retry
-3. safe
+5. safe
-4. catcher
+6. catcher

 ## Examples ##